Knicks' Pacome Dadiet: Assigned to G League

 1 min read

-New York assigned Dadiet to the G League's Westchester Knicks on Thursday.
+New York assigned Dadiet (ankle) to the G League's Westchester Knicks on Tuesday.

-With Dadiet unable to find consistent minutes in New York, he will continue to spend time with Westchester going forward.
+Dadiet is currently nursing a left ankle sprain, and it remains to be seen if he will be able to play in Wednesday's G League contest against the Long Island Nets.

 More News